yhkaplan/TranslateBot/README.md

 # TranslateBot
-A simple SlackBot that translates English text to Japanese.
-I plan on making it detect language and so forth.
+A simple SlackBot that translates English text to Japanese and any other language to English.

 ## Todo
 - [ ] Deploy to heroku with Docker